ennisj9/modeldoc/index.md

 The tag or key-value lines are optional but need to come before the description body.
 Everything after the "header" (name, tags, key-values) will be considered the description.
 Each field or value needs to be placed in it's own separate comment.

 ## Configuration
-Modeldoc can be configured by creating a ``modeldoc.yaml`` file in the project directory.
+Modeldoc can be configured by creating a ``modeldoc.yml`` file in the project directory.
 The default values are:

 ```
-inputDirectory: models/,
+inputDirectory: models/
-docDirectory: docs/,
+docDirectory: docs/
-docModelDirectory: models/,
+docModelDirectory: models/
-navFolder: Models,
+navFolder: Models
-mkdocsFile: mkdocs,
+mkdocsFile: mkdocs
 includeDependencies: true
 dependenciesTitle: Model dependencies
 ```